 Shannon Sims stated that prior to 2004, Animal Care Services euthanized more animals per capita than any other Major American City.
 He noted that the first ACS Strategic Plan was established in Fiscal Year 2006 to achieve a 70% live release rate by 2012.
-He stated that it was revised in FY 2011 to focus on a balanced approach between community safety and a positive outcome for pets. e noted that ACS strategic priorities included enhanced enforcement, controlling the stray population, and increasing the live release rate.
-He stated that in 2015, a strategic priority was added to engage and educate the public.
+He stated that it was revised in FY 2011 to focus on a balanced approach between community safety and a positive outcome for pets.
+He noted that ACS strategic priorities included enhanced enforcement, controlling the stray population, and increasing the live release rate.
 He noted that spay and neuter surgeries and live release rates had increased and reported bite cases had decreased since the implementation of the FY2011 strategic priorities.

-Mr. Sims stated that Chapter 5 of the City Code established the framework of humane laws and policies to protect both people and pets in terms of basic required care, provided enforcement authority for ACS, and established the type and quantity of allowable pets.
-He noted that City Council approved major revisions to Chapter 5 in October 2017 to improve spay and neuter requirements, tethering regulations, impounding authority, animal limits for domesticated fowl, dangerous dog designation requirements, and enforcement of animal related noise complaints.
-He stated that Chapter 5 required all pets to have access to fresh air, species-specific food, fresh water, exercise, shelter, and veterinary care if needed.
+Mr. Sims stated that Chapter 5 required all pets to have access to fresh air, species-specific food, fresh water, exercise, shelter, and veterinary care if needed.
 He noted that neglect calls were escalated when temperatures dropped below 32 degrees or during heat advisory warnings.
 He reviewed citations, financial penalties, and the potential for seizure if pets were found in exigent condition.
 He recommended amending the City Code to require access to shade at all times to reduce the need for reactive responses for animals in distress.
 He noted that the changes would include the authority to issue civil or criminal citations.
 He stated that shade needed to be separate from shelter to help prevent heatstroke, sunburns, and foot pad burns.
 He noted that the Ordinance would be presented to the City Council for consideration on August 2, 2018.

 Councilmember Pelaez thanked Mayor Nirenberg for his expediency to place the item on the agenda and expressed support for the modifications to protect pets.
-He noted the importance of community reports of neglect and abuse.